AndresLu97/ModularSensors/README.md

 ## New for this fork

+* Reliable delivery of the sensor readings to the cloud.
+If it doesn't work the first time, it retrys later.
-* Adds geographically scaling for multiple loggers using the same program/binays.
-It does this with a  custome ms_cfg.ini configuration file on the SD memory card
+* Adds geographically scaling for multiple loggers using the same program/binarys.
+It does this with a  custom ms_cfg.ini configuration file on the SD memory card
-* Adds electronic configuration information to the Mayfly board, so that the readings can be traced to specific mayfly at a specific geographical loction.
+* If the battery power drops below a threshold, it stops transmitting data to the web and conserves power by only polling the instruments.
+When the battery is charged it then delivers all the readings to the web.
-* Manages the available battery power, with best management practices for power demand management.
+* Manages the type of battery power, with best management practices for power demand management.
 One option is the LiIon rechargeable battery + solar panel.
 Another option is standalone, no solar panel capability.
 Confgiruable in the ms_cfg.ini
+* Adds electronic configuration information to the Mayfly board, so that the readings can be traced to specific mayfly at a specific geographical loction.
 * Tested for ruggedness/reliability with the Xbee LTE & WiFi S6 modules.
 * prebuilt hex files at https://github.com/neilh10/ms_releases/wiki

+* ONLY applies to ModularSensors\examples\tu_xx01 (Mayfly)
 * Specific development stream in ModularSensors\a\.. directories (Mayfly and other ARM SAMDx boards)

-* ONLY applies to ModularSensors\examples\tu_xx01 (Mayfly)
-* Scales the rollout of multiple loggers with ms_cfg.ini configuration on the SD memory card
-* Manages the available LiIon battery power, with best management practices for power demand management,
-* Tested for ruggedness/reliability with the Xbee WiFi S6 module (and future the Xbee LTE family and Xbee ISM band modules)

 To use, from the IDE Platformio (platformio.org) open folder ModularSensors\a\<select a folder> - and press icon "Build" (the tick mark), then download to the target.
 tbd - download a prebuilt image